 But network users need different things of their plans, depending on the devices they employ.
 IoT devices, from smart fridges to security cameras, require different arrays of data to use with their hardware and software.
 Joe-Wong’s proposal makes room for these realities.
 She proposes two forms of pricing: “simple, flat-rate plans aggregating access to multiple networks, and more dynamic plans where users bid for access on different networks according to their needs.”

 As the IoT develops, innovation and consumer interest could be determined by commercial pricing.
 Joe-Wong advocates for a sound strategy, wanting to “develop new types of pricing algorithms” for the IoT.
 More importantly, she wants to investigate these models’ viability, and “whether they disproportionately benefit certain types of users.”
-She suggests also that new
+She suggests also that new pricings may spur development or take advantage of existing technology.
+One scenario she proposes is that a user finds it far easier to run machine learning software across multiple devices.
+Something like an aggregated data plan could make this possible.

 For the short term, though, Joe-Wong wonders about how her work could apply to the industry.
 “Service providers might apply my findings to determine how to price access to mobile and computing networks for IoT applications,” she says.
 Regardless, she may just lay the groundwork for future pricing strategies and how IoT devices might integrate more into our lives.